vector623/vector623.github.io/_posts/2018-06-25-devils-dictionary.markdown

 GitHub - Synonymous with Git, for most developers.

+Go - A programming language, released by Google, that has gained most of its popularity by making developers feel like they are working for Google.

 ## H ##

 Hour of Code - An effort to encourage small children to write software, using the [web page equivalent of a pop up book][1].

+## I ##

+Initial Coin Offering - a highly lucrative and repeatable exercise, during which a startup company directly inflates the money supply of all cryptocurrencies.

 ## J ##